Heartstone (film)

-Heartstone (Hjartasteinn) is a 2016 Icelandic drama film directed by Guðmundur Arnar Guðmundsson.
+Heartstone (Hjartasteinn) is a 2016 Icelandic coming-of-age drama film directed by Guðmundur Arnar Guðmundsson.
 It tells the story of a strong friendship between two preteen boys in a small Icelandic fishing village and the emotional and sexual turbulence of adolescence.

 It was screened in the Discovery section at the 2016 Toronto International Film Festival.
 On 9 September 2016, the film won the Queer Lion at the 73rd Venice Film Festival.
 It was the first Icelandic film to be shown in a competitive section of the Venice Film Festival.
 It was also nominated for the 2017 Nordic Council Film Prize and won the 2017 Icelandic Edda Awards.